 A successful trip is getting there and getting home.
-So in the beginning we choose campgrounds that were within range of a single charge, and that had Level 2 charging stations nearby.
+So in the beginning we choose campgrounds that were within range of a single charge, and were near Level 2 charging stations.
 The EPA rating of the 2012-21014 Rav4 EV was 113 miles / 180 km on a full charge, but in warm weather with careful driving it was easy to go further.

 We camped at a number of places that were 100 – 120 miles from home, like Bodega Bay and Point Reyes.
 These locations had public Level 2 charging stations we used to charge our car for driving around the area and for the trip home.

-We also camped at the Stillwater Cove Regional Park, which was 2 miles from a hotel that had a 50 amp outlet the hotel gave me permission to use.
+We also camped at the Stillwater Cove Regional Park, which was 2 miles from a hotel that had a 50 amp outlet they gave me permission to use.
 Find charging stations near your points of interest using the Plugshare.com website or phone app.

 Another time we camped at an RV campground up in the Sierra Nevadas and charged our car on an RV electric hookup that had a TT-30 outlet.
-We used the charge to visit the nearby Calaveras Big Trees State Park, Mercer Caverns, neighboring towns, and for the trip home.
+Charging at the campground allowed us to visit the nearby Calaveras Big Trees State Park, Mercer Caverns, neighboring towns, and filled the pack for our trip home.
 Stating the obvious here, but if you plan a trip like this be sure to call ahead for a reservation and to get permission to use the RV hookup for charging your EV.
 And of course make sure you have the correct adapters.